Foil Packed Pork Tenderloin Dinner

 Instructions

-• In a small mixing bowl combine peach preserves, dijon mustard, sriracha, and garlic; mix and stir until thoroughly incorporated.
+• Make the glaze.
+In a small mixing bowl, combine peach preserves, Dijon mustard, sriracha, and garlic; mix and stir until thoroughly incorporated.

-• Season pork tenderloin with salt and fresh ground pepper and coat with the peach mixture.
+• Season the pork.
+Season pork tenderloin with salt and fresh ground pepper and coat with the peach mixture.

-• Place the pork tenderloin on a large sheet of aluminum foil, cut several slits across the top and insert peach slices in each slit.
+• Add the peach slices.
+Place the pork tenderloin on a large sheet of aluminum foil, cut several slits across the top and insert peach slices in each slit.
 Set aside.

-• Seal the foil packet well and place in the refrigerator for an hour or two.
+• Chill.
+Seal the foil packet well and place it in the refrigerator for an hour or two.

-• Cook for 25-30 minutes, turning, until internal temperature of pork reaches at least 150°F.
+• Grill.
+Place the foil packet over high heat on the grill (about 425°F).
+Cook for 25-30 minutes, turning, until internal temperature of pork reaches at least 150°F.

 Equipment